bluccino/bluccino-pico/samples/03-blink/README.md

 ## Description

-* sample application to demonstrate cntrol of a GPIO pin on very deep level
+* sample application to demonstrate LED control
-* control is implemented by utilizing `GPIO` driver API
+* demonstration of setting LEDs on/off or LED toggling
+* demonstration of how to examine the number of suppoerted LEDs
-* parameters for gpio pin control are retrieved from devicetree
+* parameters for LED gpio pin control are retrieved from devicetree
-* the sample needs to provide an overlay file for each support to contribute to the specific DTS
+* the sample needs to provide an overlay file for each supported board to contribute to the specific device tree source DTS
-* in addition a binding (file: ./dts/bindings/blinker-parameters.yaml) has to be provided for a devicetree node with compatibility "blinker-parameters"
+* in addition a binding (file: ./dts/bindings/blinker-parameters.yaml) has to be provided for a devicetree node with compatibility "blinker-parameters".
+This is done in the Zephyr RTOS kernel

 ## Supported Boards